sprataningrum/sprataningrum/README.md

 # Hey, I'm Ningrum! 👋

-Statistics graduate on a mission to break into data — building skills, building projects, and open to opportunities.
+Statistics graduate with hands-on experience working with various datasets during university.
+Currently exploring the data field more deeply while building projects and a portfolio.

-My background is in statistics, so the analytical thinking is already there.
-What I'm doing now is closing the gap between knowing the theory and speaking the industry's language: Python, SQL, and modern data tools.
-Currently building this portfolio as proof of work — and open to data roles and internships along the way. 🚀
+Now I am focusing on bridging the gap between theory and industry practice using Python, SQL, and modern data tools.
+This portfolio showcases my learning journey and projects.
+Open to data roles and internships. 🚀

 ---